maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

-My name is Maël Fabien.
-I currently live in Paris.
-I have a Master in Actuarial Science (HEC Lausanne) and a Specialized Master in Data Science (Telecom Paris).
+*The video displayed above was shot in Tasmania, in the Wineglass Bay.
+The countryside is truly stunning out there.*

+My name is Maël.
+Welcome to my data science blog.
+I currently live in Paris, France, but most of my family is in Switzerland (Geneva, Lausanne, Zurich).
+Needless to say, I spend my life in the train between those places.

+I enjoy to travel a lot and have planned a 4 months world tour for the end of 2019 (South East Asia, New Zealand, Tahiti, South America) with my girlfriend.
+I'll post some pictures on this blog later on.
+Outside of Data Science, my interests are:
+- Sports: Hiking in Switzerland, running on the beach in Britanny, practicing Fitness/Crossfit.
+I used to play volleyball and have been Swiss national champion in Junior.
+I also used to (and still do somethimes) practice javelin.
+I won several times the Javelin Championship in Rhône-Alpes region in Junior (± 50 meters).
+- Animals: I have been vegetarian for close to 4 years, love animals and support some associations.
+- Reading/Learning: I spend most of my free time trying to learn stuffs.
+I try to do 1 online course per month, although I don't always manage to do so.
+- Entrepreneurship: I launched a first startup project during my Master and got some money from an entrepreneurial contest in Lausanne.
+I was invited at the 2018 final of this contest to share my experience on stage.

+I have a B.Sc. in Economics, and an M.Sc. in Actuarial Science both from the University of Lausanne (HEC Faculty).
+I don't expect much people to know what actuarial science is, but to keep it short, it's mostly applied mathematics and statistics for the insurance sector.
+I worked for 6 months in an insurance company, developped a large interest for Machine Learning and programming, and joined Telecom Paris (Institut Polytechnique de Paris, France) for a Specialized Master in Data Science.
+I finished this degree in 2019.
+I'd like to start a Ph.D. in applied Machine learning related topics in March 2020.

 I am working as a Data Scientist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
-I'm a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris, for [Stat4Decision](https://www.stat4decision.com/en/) and for [Dakar Insitute of Technology](https://dit.sn/).
+I previously interned at [Veamly](https://veamly.com/) in NLP.
+Outside of that, I'm a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris, for [Stat4Decision](https://www.stat4decision.com/en/) and for [Dakar Insitute of Technology](https://dit.sn/).
 I also write articles about AI for [Digital Minds](https://www.digitalminds.io/), [Explorium](https://www.explorium.ai/), [Stat4Decision](https://www.stat4decision.com/en/) and on [Medium](https://medium.com/@mael.fabien).
+My technical interests are:
+- Applied Machine Learning and Deep Learning
+- Statistics in general
+- Natural Language Processing
+- A bit of data engineering

+I started this blog on September 2018 for several reasons:
+- Writing helps me understand.
+Pictures and schemas too.
+I am trying to combine both in my articles.
+- I did most of my studies in English, although it's not my native language.
+This blog is a way to keep writing.
+- Data Science is moving fast.
+Reading about AI-related news could be a full time job.
+I learn best by doing projects.
+So I post most of them here.
+- I forget stuffs, so it's always good to have them written down in a single place.
+- If this blog can help someone else, this makes my day.

-I started this blog on September 2018.
-You can find [here](https://maelfabien.github.io/year-archive/#) a list of all the articles (over 110) I have written.
-You will find here content related to my fields of interest :
+You can find [here](https://maelfabien.github.io/year-archive/#) a list of all the articles I have written.
+You will find content related to my fields of interest :
 - [Statistics and Machine Learning](https://maelfabien.github.io/ml/)
 - [Deep Learning](https://maelfabien.github.io/dl/)
 - [Reinforcement Learning](https://maelfabien.github.io/rl/)